JaylyDev/ScriptAPI/CONTRIBUTING.md

 # Contributing

 Contributing infomation.
 This info changes because Script API is currently in active development, and breaking changes are frequent.

 ## Scripts

 When submitting a new package.
-You must use modules with the following dependencies:
+The scripts are assumed that they can be used with the latest beta module of script modules in latest version of Minecraft Preview, the following is a reference of a manifest dependencies and NPM packages for meeting the criteria of submitting or updating a script sample:

 **manifest.json**

 ```json
 "dependencies": [
     {